Chatham University Interior Architecture

 Why is Chatham different?

-You’ll also study in our new facility – Chatham Eastside.
-Less than a mile from our historic Woodland Road location, Chatham Eastside opens in fall 2009 with state-of-the-art classroom and studio spaces designed specifically for our interior architecture program.
+You'll study in our updated and constantly improving facility – Chatham Eastside.
+Less than a mile from our historic Woodland Road location, Chatham Eastside opened in 2009 with LEED Certification and with state-of-the-art classroom and studio spaces designed specifically for our interior architecture program.

 Don’t stop there.
 Study one more year and earn a master’s degree.

-You can also take advantage of our one-year master’s degree program.
-Stay at Chatham for one more year after you earn your bachelor’s degree and you’ll have an advanced degree that will provide you with career paths in design management, academia or advanced graduate studies.
+You can also take advantage of our one-year Master of Science in Interior Architecture program.
+Study at Chatham for one more year after you earn your bachelor’s degree and you’ll have an advanced degree that will provide you with career paths in design management, academia or advanced graduate studies.